 Former Head of Pre-Law Office, Northeastern University, & Admissions Officer, Brown University

-If you’re thinking about applying to several law schools and want to know exactly how to do so, read on to learn more about the law school application requirements.
+If you’re thinking about applying to several law schools and want to know exactly how to do so, read on to learn more about the law school application requirements and the different steps to take when applying to law school.

 Narrowing down the law schools you want to attend the most can be challenging, and compiling a list of everything you need to apply to these schools can make the process even more complicated.

-To ease some of your stress and to make the beginning of your legal journey easier, this comprehensive guide will review basic law school application requirements and specific requirements at the top 45 schools.
+To ease some of your stress and to make the beginning of your legal journey easier, this comprehensive guide will review basic requirements for applying to law school and specific requirements at the top 45 schools.

-In the next few sections, we’ll review these law school application requirements in more detail.
+In the next few sections, we’ll review these law school admissions requirements in more detail.

 Undergraduate Degree